TimeDelta/learning-to-learn/README.md

 These phases are also logged to MLflow via the `trainer_module_active_*` metrics and the `active_modules=...` suffix in trainer log lines.

 Leaving the cycle unset defaults to a balanced round-robin across whatever modules exist in the current guide.
-The decoder teacher-forcing refresh temporarily unfreezes all heads so the auxiliary rehearsal can update the entire stack regardless of the main-cycle state.
+The teacher-forcing refresh temporarily unfreezes all heads so the auxiliary rehearsal can update the entire stack regardless of the main-cycle state.

 ### Generative Cross-Species Crossover (Graph-VAE)